Types of Intellectual Property

-Each type of intellectual property has different filing requirements for securing protection.
+Each type of intellectual property has different filing requirements for securing protection and different standards of infringement.
 The following are the most important aspects you should understand about each type of intellectual property.

 While trademarks provide a variety of benefits to the brand that owns them, a primary goal of this type of intellectual property is to protect the consuming public.
 Nothing can be registered if it may cause a likelihood of confusion among consumers.
 This ensures they always know what they’re purchasing.
 When seeking this form of protection, it’s also important to understand the types of trademarks: